Xiaofuhe/QC-pipeline-Tracula/README.md

 ##  Usage
 Step 1.
-DTI & T1 preprocessing
+DTI and T1 preprocessing
 -	Run the Eddy correction toolbox from FMRIB Software Library (FSL) and FreeSurfer to preprocess DTI and T1-weighted structural images.

 Step 2.
 Quality Control Assessment